MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-package-requirements.md

 # App package requirements

-Follow these guidelines to prepare your app's packages for submission to the Windows Store.
+Follow these guidelines to prepare your app's packages for submission to the Microsoft Store.

-## Before you build your app's package for the Windows Store
+## Before you build your app's package for the Microsoft Store

 Make sure to [test your app with the Windows App Certification Kit](../debug-test-perf/windows-app-certification-kit.md).
 We also recommend that you test your app on different types of hardware.
-Note that until we certify your app and make it available from the Windows Store, it can only be installed and run on computers that have developer licenses.
+Note that until we certify your app and make it available from the Microsoft Store, it can only be installed and run on computers that have developer licenses.

 ## Building the app package using Microsoft Visual Studio